 Trümmelbach Falls has a drainage area of 24 km2.
-Think about the power and beauty of the water flow 139 meters high and cascades all the way to the ground.
+Think about the power and beauty of the water flow 139 meters high and cascades to the ground.

-In most cases, the waterfalls are seen from various angles within the mountain as they are literally flowing from within.
+In most cases, the waterfalls are seen from various angles within the mountain as they are flowing from within.
+You won’t just see the waterfalls as you stroll around Trümmelbach Falls, but you’ll also experience it with its impressive trembling and rumbling.
 And despite being located completely within the mountain, everything is properly illuminated.

 Trümmelbach Falls: Tunnel Lift